Frank A. DeMarco: Academic career

-University of Windsor Years
+University of Windsor

-In 1963, Assumption University and Essex College together formed a new public institution, the University of Windsor, with Reverend E.C.
-LeBel, President of Assumption University at its helm.
-DeMarco became the inaugural Vice-President of the University of Windsor, a post which he held until 1979.
+In 1963, Assumption University and Essex College together formed a new public institution, the University of Windsor, with E.C.
+LeBel, president of Assumption University at its helm.
+DeMarco became the inaugural vice-president of the University of Windsor, a post which he held until 1979.

 Under three different presidents in all, DeMarco had full responsibility during most of this period for a very broad range of both administrative and academic matters.
-He was the sole Vice-President in the organization for many of those years.
+He was the sole vice-president in the organization for many of those years.

-During his administrative career, DeMarco maintained his interest in scientific research, particularly as it applied to society's well-being.
-A good illustration of this emphasis on social responsibility was his ground- breaking report for the Ontario Ministry of Health in 1974, titled "Report of the Committee to Inquire into the Effect on Human Health of Lead in the Environment".
+During DeMarco's administrative career, he maintained his interest in scientific research, particularly as it applied to society's well-being.
+A good illustration of this emphasis on social responsibility was his groundbreaking report for the Ontario Ministry of Health in 1974, titled "Report of the Committee to Inquire into the Effect on Human Health of Lead in the Environment".